- Maggio-Price, Lillian

 - University of Washington

 - End date

-Proposed studies in this application will provide information that can be used to determine whether time and effort should be invested in elimination of MNV from mouse research facilities.
-Thus, our application is in line with the objective of the current RFA to support investigation of 'the impact of murine norovirus infection on immune responses'.
+Proposed studies in this application will fill the gap in current knowledge to determine whether the time and effort should be invested in elimination of MNV from the research facilities.
+Thus, our application is in line with the objective of current RFA to support investigation of 'the impact of murine norovirus infection on immune response'.

 - More information

-- Public Health Relevance: Murine norovirus is prevalent in mouse research facilities across the United States.
-Our studies will investigate the effects of MNV on studies of murine models of atherosclerosis and provide information for determining whether mouse colonies should be maintained MNV-free to reduce variability in studies using these models.
+- Public Health Relevance: Murine norovirus is prevalent in research facilities across the United States.
+Our studies will investigate effects of MNV on murine models of IBD and provide information for determining whether the research facilities should be maintained MNV-free to reduce variability in studies of murine models of human diseases.

 - Funding Source